peteyjoe/peteyjoe/README.md

 * [Contact](#contact)

 ## General info
-Peter is a 16 year old full-stack web developer who also likes to dabble in other fields in programming
+Peter is a 17-year-old cybersecurity student and former web developer who also likes to dabble in other fields of technology

 ## Technologies
 * ~~Crappy Old Laptop~~ GOT SOME MONEY AND FINALLY BOUGHT A PRETTY GOOD LAPTOP FOR $500 LET'S GOOOO!